dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 * [Experiments](https://www.gwern.net/tags/experiments) by Gwern

+* [How not to die](https://pierreavdb.substack.com/p/how-not-to-die) and [Sunscreen: much more than you wanted to know](https://pierreavdb.substack.com/p/sunscreen-much-more-than-you-wanted) by Pierre Vandenberghe

 </details>

 First, *someone* needs to do it, and effective altruists are well-positioned to do it and build their community.
 Pretty much everyone wants to make their life better.
 If you attract a lot of people and show them the power of ~~the dark side~~ utility functions and cost-benefit analysis, then they are one step away from joining effective altruism itself.
 And the effective altruism community has a comparative advantage---they've already built a culture and set of tools that are applicable.